What are the Different Types of Cost Accounting?

 These are costs associated with the day-to-day running of the business.
 They can be either fixed or variable.

 These are the costs directly related to producing, acquiring and selling the company’s products.
 They include things like labour costs and electricity costs.

 There are mainly four types of cost accounting: standard cost accounting, activity based accounting, lean accounting and marginal costing.

 This type of cost accounting uses different types of ratios to compare how efficiently labour and materials are being used (or can be used) to produce goods and services in standard conditions.
 One of the issues associated with standard cost accounting is that it emphasizes labour efficiency even though labour costs make up small percentage of costs in modern companies.

 This type of cost accounting is defined as “An approach to the costing and monitoring of activities which involves tracing resource consumption and costing final outputs, resources assigned to activities, and activities to cost objects based on consumption estimates.”
 It involves accumulating the overheads from each department and assigning them to specific cost objects, such as products, services and customers.
 Activity based costing is considered to be more accurate and, as such, more useful to managers in understanding the cost and profitability of their company’s products and services.

 An extension of the philosophy of lean manufacturing and production developed by Japanese companies, lean accounting emphasizes on value-based pricing and lean-focused performance measurements.

-Also called cost-volume-profit analysis, this type of cost accounting involves analysing the relationship between the company’s products, sales volume, production amount, profits, costs and expenses.
+Also called cost-volume-profit analysis, this type of cost accounting involves analysing (Also see 4 Tips for Analyzing an Income Statement) the relationship between the company’s products, sales volume, production amount, profits, costs and expenses.
 This relationship is known as the contribution margin, which is calculated by subtracting the variable cost from revenue, dividing the remainder by revenue.
 It gives the management a useful insight into potential profits, the most profitable sales price and type of marketing needed.